TomDillane/bulls_rugby_club/README.md

 - Press "Enter".
 - In bash, enter "pip3 install requirements.txt"
 - To run the app locally, enter "python3 app.py", in bash

+## Credits

++ The profile pictu0res I have used are from pexels.com
++ The hero image is from unsplash.com
++ I used Cloudinary.com to store the profile pics
++ I used Materialize for the built in classes and Frameworks
++ I used mongodb for my database

+All content was written by Tom TomDillane

+### Acknowledgements

+I would like to thank my mentor for the support in this project.